 Electricity rates in West Texas are generally lower in spring and fall when the weather is milder, and there’s less energy demand.
 Shopping 45 to 60 days prior to the end of your contract can help you find the best rate and plan for your particular needs

 If you live in San Angelo, your electricity service is split between two separate companies.
 AEP Texas is your electric utility, also known as a Transmission and Distribution Utility (TDU).
 They own and maintain the poles, wires, and meters.
 If your power goes out, AEP Texas restores service.
 AEP Texas doesn’t set your REP’s energy charge.
-Your delivery charges are imposed delivery fees for your TDU area (AEP Texas North in San Angelo) and are regulated/approved by the Public Utility Commission of Texas (PUCT) and passed through on your bill.
-You can’t choose a different utility because they’re assigned by location.
+Your delivery charges for the AEP Texas North service area include:

 Your electricity provider (also called a REP) handles your rate and billing.
 This is the company you choose.
 They set your energy charge, send your bill, and manage your contract terms.